 If the Claimant does not agree with the Claims Administrator's determination from the first level review, the Claimant may submit a second level appeal in writing within 60 days of the Claimant's receipt of the Notice of Determination from the first level of review, along with any additional supporting information to:

-Plan Administrator

-% Employee Benefit Management Services, LLC (EBMS)

-P.O.
-Box 21367

-Billings, Montana 59104
+Plan Administrator % Employee Benefit Management Services, LLC (EBMS) P.O.
+Box 21367 Billings, Montana 59104 determination from the first level of review within the 60 day period will render that determination final.

 Attn: Claims Appeals